eissturm/sebastianemery.com/content/posts/2024-WhatTheTech-Art-And-AI.md

 +++
-title = 'What the Tech: Art and Artificial Intelligence' date = 2024-01-07T16:20:00-06:00
+title = 'What the Tech?
+Art and Artificial Intelligence' date = 2024-01-07T16:20:00-06:00
 +++